doughahn/doughahn.io/projects/developer/bently-ranch.md

 ### A Snappy Site for a New Farm

-Bently Ranch sought a website redesign to reflect their rebranding transition towards a farm-centric identity.
+Bently Ranch sought a website redesign to reflect their re-branding transition towards a farm-centric identity.
 I spearheaded the effort to streamline the site and infuse it with a modern voice and tone.
 Meanwhile, the design team embraced a minimalist aesthetic, invoking the ranch's expansive landscapes while paying tribute to its Old West heritage.

 ![The Bently Ranch landing page](/bently-ranch-hero.jpg)